Cho Abilities and Strategy

 Ignite nearby enemies, dealing 150 (+4% per level) damage over 5 seconds.
 Basic Attacking burning enemies re-Ignites them.
 Cho is healed for 40 (+4% per level) when an enemy is Ignited.

 Consuming Blaze is Cho's main self sustain Ability.
-Since the healing effect is delivered over time, it is typically safe to use the Ability as it comes off Cooldown without wasting much of the healing, and this, even when at full Health.
-This is especially true during team fights where incidental area of effect damage is highly likely to hurt you.
-Do, however, try and hit as many targets as possible so as to increase the Ability's overall damage.
-A special mention should be made for one of Gall's seventh level talent choices, Double Trouble, which benefits greatly from timing his Shadowflame Cooldown with that of Consuming Blaze to ensure several hits of an empowered Shadowflame.
+Since the healing effect is proportional to how many enemies are ignited, it is better to use this Ability trying to hit as many enemies as possible.
+However, most of the healing comes from re-igniting the enemy Hero with Basic Attacks, so make sure to ignite the targets that you will be hitting afterwards.
+A special mention should be made for one of Gall's seventh level Talent choices, Double Trouble, which benefits greatly from timing his Shadowflame Cooldown with that of Consuming Blaze to ensure several hits of an empowered Shadowflame.

 - Cooldown: 8 seconds

 Roll a bomb dealing 91 (+4% per level) damage to enemies in its path.
 Gall can use Runic Blast to detonate it to deal 210 (+4% per level) damage in an area.

 Rune Bomb is, indirectly, Cho's main way of dealing area of effect damage.
 Rune Bomb is typically used on-Cooldown, and should be lobbed towards enemy Minions, Structures, and Heroes without moderation.
 To be noted, however, is the fact that Rune Bomb's slow traveling speed makes it prone to be avoided, consciously or otherwise, by moving opponents.
 As such, one must triangulate the likely position of an intended target so that the projectile may actually make proper contact.
 As with many skillshot Abilities, Rune Bomb is much more difficult to dodge at a short range.

 - Cooldown: 40 seconds